“What’s the peppermint mocha?” I asked a beloved client. He looked at me blankly.

 I gave him the peppermint-mocha backstory.

-“I was at my kid’s Ultimate Frisbee game,” I explained.
+“I was at my kid’s soccer game,” I explained.
 “It was cold.
 Raining.
 Early.”

 The coach came over, I said, and asked me whether I like peppermint mochas, hinting that he wanted one, and then wandered back to the pregame warm up.